 Here are a few countries known for their iconic national parks and exotic wildlife:

-Take innumerable pictures, but nothing would compete with the moments you’ll experience amid the wildlife that belongs in Kenya.
+Take many pictures, but nothing would compete with the moments you’ll experience amid the wildlife that belongs in Kenya.
 It is the country where safaris first began.
 A large game reserve – the Masai Mara is home to a vast population of lions, leopards and cheetahs.
 It also witnesses migration of zebras, Thomson’s gazelle, and even wildebeest.
-There are several other National parks where you can enjoy an exceptional safari including Amboseli National Park, Samburu National Park, and Mount Kenya.
-So much that you’ll experience an exceptional thrill.
+There are several other National Parks where you can enjoy an exceptional safari including Amboseli National Park, Samburu National Park, and Mount Kenya.
+So much that you’ll experience a unique thrill.

-‘The warm Heart of Africa’ – Malawi sustains beautiful forests and reserves.
-The country offers plenty options for safari including Liwonde National Park, Nyika, Vwaza and Nkhotakota.
+‘The warm heart of Africa’ – Malawi sustains beautiful forests and reserves.
+The country offers plenty of options for safari including Liwonde National Park, Nyika, Vwaza and Nkhotakota.
 The striking beauty of Lake Malawi adds the spark to its tourism.
-Moreover, the Majete Wildlife Reserve has a splendid vegetation and is home to over 2,000 animals who were relocated to the reserve for their protection.
+Moreover, the Majete Wildlife Reserve has splendid vegetation and is home to over 2,000 animals who were relocated to the reserve for their protection.
 When in Malawi, you could spot endangered mammals like Johnston’s River Frog and Checkered Sengi, along with various bird and plant species.

 Safari camps and wildlife viewing – Zambia offers tourists abundant opportunities to explore the wilderness by staying in remote bush camps or via walking safaris.
 Zambia might be known for the Victoria Falls, but the magnificent waters serve as a magnet for flora and fauna.
-Night drives are an added bonus as one can visit almost all national parks even in subtle darkness.
-One of the most visited destination in Zambia is Lion Camp in South Luangwa National Park.
+Night drives are a bonus as one can visit almost all national parks even in subtle darkness.
+One of the most visited destinations in Zambia is Lion Camp in South Luangwa National Park.

 The dry season between June and October is the best time for African Safari as the bush becomes less dense, thus enabling people to spot the wildlife easily.
 Animals also gather near water holes to quench their thirst.
 The African safaris are not only enchanting but also light on your pocket.
 Indian Ocean Mainland with some fantastic lodges adds the charm of tourism.